yakaz/elasticsearch-analysis-combo/README.md

 Installation
 -----------

-Simply run at the root of your ElasticSearch v0.20.2+ installation:
+Simply run at the root of your ElasticSearch v0.90+ installation:

-	bin/plugin -install com.yakaz.elasticsearch.plugins/elasticsearch-analysis-combo/1.3.0
+	bin/plugin -install com.yakaz.elasticsearch.plugins/elasticsearch-analysis-combo/1.3.1

 This will download the plugin from the Central Maven Repository.

-For older versions of ElasticSearch, you can still use the longer:
+For older versions of ElasticSearch, you can still use v1.2.0 using the longer command:

-	bin/plugin -url http://oss.sonatype.org/content/repositories/releases/com/yakaz/elasticsearch/plugins/elasticsearch-analysis-combo/1.3.0/elasticsearch-analysis-combo-1.3.0.zip install elasticsearch-analysis-combo
+	bin/plugin -url http://oss.sonatype.org/content/repositories/releases/com/yakaz/elasticsearch/plugins/elasticsearch-analysis-combo/1.2.0/elasticsearch-analysis-combo-1.2.0.zip install elasticsearch-analysis-combo

 In order to declare this plugin as a dependency, add the following to your `pom.xml`:

 	<dependency>
 	    <groupId>com.yakaz.elasticsearch.plugins</groupId>
 	    <artifactId>elasticsearch-analysis-combo</artifactId>
-	    <version>1.3.0</version>
+	    <version>1.3.1</version>
 	</dependency>

 Version matrix: